IRONMAN Boulder – Sunday, June 11, 2017

 Team Colorado has several events coming up in the next several months.
 Please save the following dates and watch for more details.

-Sunday April 9th – ride from Ft.
+Saturday April 8th – ride from Rocky Mountain Multisport, Ft.
 Collins

-Sunday April 30th – picnic at the IRONMAN Warehouse in Louisville
+Sunday April 30th – picnic at the IRONMAN Boulder HQ in Louisville

-Saturday May 13th – group ride with IPA Endurance
+Saturday May 13th – group ride, Tom Watson Park

 Tri Hearter: Food for thought